risk-first/website/thinking/Health.md

  - **A Living Organism**, such as the human body, which is exposed to _health risks_, such as [Cardiovascular Disease](https://en.wikipedia.org/wiki/Cardiovascular_disease).

  - **A Software Product** is a thing we interact with, built out of code.
-As we saw in [Development Process](Development-Process.md), the health of that software is damaged by the existence of [bugs and missing features](../risks/Feature-Risk.md).
+The health of that software is damaged by the existence of [bugs and missing features](../risks/Feature-Risk.md).

  - **A Project**, like making a film or organising a [dinner party](A-Simple-Scenario.md).